A n n e t t e T a m m

 Early retirement allowed me to move to the West Coast near great art glass suppliers and huge technical and artistic resources.
 I set up my studio in Anacortes in 1993, took classes at Pratt in Seattle and at Bullseye Glass and Hot Glass Horizons in Portland, and drew on techniques I learned from workshops with Narcissus Quagliata, Dan Fenton, Norm Dobbins, Peter McGrain, Jeremy Lepisto, Patty Gray, Roger Thomas, Paul Messink, Linda Ethier, and Miriam Di Fiori.
 I joined the Association of Stained Glass Lamp Artists in Gig Harbor in 1994, and my original lamp designs were displayed in their calendars for many years until my explorations led me away from lamps to fused, cast, and slumped glass art.

 No one creates successfully without support and love.
-I am very grateful to my husband of 32 years, Dick Grill - truly “the wind beneath my wings” -, who is always ready to build me an amazing pedestal, a finely-crafted base, shelves - whatever I (or he) thinks would enhance or facilitate what I’m doing.
+I am very grateful to my departed husband, Dick Grill - truly “the wind beneath my wings” for 33 years -, who was always ready to build me an amazing pedestal, a finely-crafted base, shelves - whatever I (or he) thought would enhance or facilitate what I’m doing.
 And I’m grateful to my son, Steve, for being the wise, talented, accomplished young man that he is (as well as, quite possibly, the world's best personal trainer).